Nata8/Analytical_methods_in_cancer_genomics/covid_lineage.md

 # SARS-Cov-2 Lineage Determination

 Workflow for alignment of FASTQ files to the SARS-Cov-2 reference genome, calling and annonationing variants.
-Furthermore, determination the most likely lineage. <br />
+Furthermore, determination of the most likely lineage. <br />
 <br />
 <br />
 **Install all prerequisities** <br />